 However, we noticed something else, something that other security experts seemed to miss completely.
 The initial suspect in the heist was a keylogger, a tiny piece of malware that will infect computers, steal things like logins and passwords, and pass them back to the hackers.

 On the very same day the media frenzy started, we noticed that a security firm OPSWAT revealed some very scary test results.
-When they planted a basic keylogger on one of their test computers, and ran scans with more than 40 of the most popular consumer and business antivirus products over two weeks, only one product caught the keylogger.
+When they planted a basic keylogger on one of their test computers, and ran scans with more than 40 of the most popular consumer and business antivirus products over two weeks, only one product caught the hardware keylogger.
 Which probably means most consumers and even small businesses probably won’t be able to detect it either.

 While the better antivirus brands are generally good at catching the most common malware, a study by the University of Alabama found that those same products only catch around 25% of the more advanced malware.
 And that’s the stuff that can do the most harm.